Man who fired shots at Trump golf course in Miami wounded by police

 DORAL, Fla. - A man who fired shots at a Miami-area golf course owned by President Donald Trump was shot and wounded early Friday, the Sun-Sentinel reported.

-The man, whose identity was not immediately known, was waving an American flag and “yelling and spewing some information” about Trump at Trump National Doral, the golf and spa resort owned by the president.
+The man, identified as Jonathan Oddi, 42, of Doral, was not a guest at the resort, The Miami Herald reported.
+The suspect was waving an American flag and “yelling and spewing some information” about Trump at Trump National Doral, the golf and spa resort owned by the president.

 TRENDING NOW:

-Note: UPDATE: Police say they shot the suspect at @TrumpDoral multiple times in his “lower extremities,” which could mean anywhere between his hips and toes.
-The @DoralPolice officer who was injured has a broken wrist. pic.twitter.com/Dd5IKj9Zlh— Madeleine Wright (@MWrightReports) May 18, 2018